 If you want tax withheld for other income you expect this year and won’t have withholding, enter the amount of other income here.
 It includes interest, dividends, and retirement income, but you may also use it to have extra withholding from a small amount of self-employment income or anything similar.
 For our purposes, we’ll assume there is no additional income.

-Use this line if you expect the claim deductions in excess of the standard deduction, and want to reduce your withholding.
-You can make that determination using Step 4(b) – Deductions Worksheet shown below.
+Use this line if you expect the claim deductions in excess of the standard deduction and want to reduce your W-4 withholdings.
+You can determine that using Step 4(b) – Deductions Worksheet shown below.
 This calculation can be a bit tricky if you itemize deductions.
-You’ll have to make an estimate of your 2020 itemized deductions, then subtract the standard deduction for your filing status.
+You’ll have to estimate your 2024 itemized deductions, then subtract the standard deduction for your filing status.
 Also, you can enter an estimate for student loan interest, deductible IRA contributions, and certain other adjustments on Line 4 of the worksheet.
-You’ll then add those numbers together, as well as move the total to Line 4(b) of W-4 Page 1.
+You’ll then add those numbers together and move the total to Line 4(b) of W-4 Page 1.

 Line 4(c) is a catch-all line allowing you to add any additional withholding for any other purpose.